This post may include affiliate links. Thank you for your support.

 Pretty great way to clear my fridge of some ingredients!
 I had to go back to add more pepper and feel like the ricotta mixture needed something besides reserved water to really help it become a “sauce” — it does cling to the noodles but it’s got a grainy texture still.
 Maybe a little olive oil?
 Or adding the water to the ricotta before mixing with the noodles?
 Overall it’s a solid recipe with a great combo of base flavors but I encourage tasting as you go and adjusting to your taste!
 I will be making another attempt to improve my technique because it’s worth it!

-Chey, I love all the flavors and textures in this pasta!
-It looks incredible!
-And the creamy lemon sauce sounds so delicious!
+I love all the flavors and textures in this pasta!
+The creamy lemon ricotta sauce is incredible!!

 So the broccolini in this pasta are fresh?
 You don’t cook them at all?